ThinkJEPA: Empowering Latent World Models with Large Vision-Language Reasoning Model

-\textbf{Trajectory metrics.} Let $\hat{Y}\in\mathbb{R}^{B\times T_f \times J \times 3}$ and $Y\in\mathbb{R}^{B\times T_f \times J \times 3}$ denote predicted and ground-truth 3D trajectories over $T_f$ future frames and $J$ joints.
-We compute: \textbf{ADE}~\cite{egodex} (Average Displacement Error): the mean Euclidean distance over all future frames and joints, averaged over the batch. \textbf{FDE}~\cite{egodex} (Final Displacement Error): the mean Euclidean distance on the final future frame, averaged over joints and batch. \textbf{Accuracy}: the fraction of predicted joint positions with Euclidean error below 0.05\,m, aggregated over time and joints. \textbf{Latent forecasting metrics.} To complement trajectory-level evaluation (ADE$\downarrow$, FDE$\downarrow$, Acc$\uparrow$), we report representation-level forecasting quality using three distance-based metrics computed between predicted and target latents: \textbf{FD}$\downarrow$ (feature $\ell_2$ distance), \textbf{SL1}$\downarrow$ (SmoothL1 distance), and \textbf{CD}$\downarrow$ (cosine distance, defined as $1-\cos(\cdot)$).
-These metrics provide an interpretable view of latent prediction quality and directly reflect how well the model forecasts V-JEPA features in representation space. \textbf{Rollout metrics.} For recursive rollout evaluation, we report horizon-specific trajectory errors using \textbf{A@H}$\downarrow$ and \textbf{F@H}$\downarrow$, which denote ADE@H and FDE@H at rollout horizon $H\in\{4,8,16,32\}$, respectively.
+Let $\hat{Y}\in\mathbb{R}^{B\times T_f \times J \times 3}$ and $Y\in\mathbb{R}^{B\times T_f \times J \times 3}$ denote predicted and ground-truth 3D trajectories over $T_f$ future frames and $J$ joints.
+We report ADE, the mean Euclidean distance over all future frames and joints; FDE, the Euclidean error at the final future frame averaged over joints and batch; and threshold Accuracy, the fraction of predicted joint positions whose Euclidean error is below 0.05\,m.